arnouthoebreckx/hubot-docker/README.md

 After you cloned the repository to your docker server we'll be building the docker image`docker build -t [id]\hubot .` Or you can just **pull the image from my dockerhub "tourna/hubot"**

-1. run the docker container `docker run -d --env-file env.list -v ~/hubot-jarvis/jarvis:/opt/botdir tourna/hubot`
+1. run the docker container `docker run -d -p 8080:8080 --env-file env.list -v ~/hubot-jarvis/jarvis:/opt/botdir tourna/hubot`.
+If you want the correct date and time inside the container add the flag `-v /etc/localtime:/etc/localtime:ro`

 2. It's entirely possible that you have to `chmod u+x ~/hubot-jarvis/jarvis/bin/hubot`, you might have to do this for your **node_modules map** aswell